slrenne/APM_Sarcoma/README.md

 ## Material and Methods

+### APM Presence model

-We approached the analysis of APM defects by modeling it as a binomial distribution represented by a score.
-This score is influenced by the interplay of NPL with Core, Id, and APM.
+We approached the analysis of APM defects by modeling it as a binomial distribution represented by a score (present/absent).
+We built the model to gather score variation among the histotypes of the neoplasm (NPL), the area mapped by the Tisdue-Micro-Array's core (Core), the single patient (Id), and the APM protein studied (APM).
 The entire network was conceptualized as a hierarchical Bayesian model, wherein parameters were estimated for NPL, Core and NPL, patient ID and NPL, and finally APM and NPL.
 Samples for NPL followed a normal distribution with a mean of 0 and a variance of 1.
 Except for NPL, other samples in this model were drawn from a multivariate normal distribution.
 The mean for each relationship in this distribution was set to 0, and the covariance matrix was determined by the variance-covariance matrix for each relationship.
 Histotypes, denoted as 8, were considered in the analysis, resulting in a covariance matrix for these relationships with a shape of 8x8.
-The correlation factor (R value) for each matrix was sampled from the LKJcorr distribution, with a chosen value of 2 to prevent divergent transitions.
+The correlation factor (R value) for each matrix was sampled from the LKJcorr distribution, with a chosen value of 2 to have a mild regularization.

 ```math